arturol76/zoneminder/README.md

 A fork from dlandon/zoneminder.

 Changes:
-* zoneminder version is chosen at build time via ARG
+* zoneminder version is chosen at build time via ARG (look at build.sh)
 * zmeventnotification files are downloaded from the git repo at build time
+* ssh server at port 22 (can be enabled/disabled with env var 'SSH_SERVER', psw can be set via env var 'SSH_PSW', default is root:root)

 ### Build
 `./build.sh docker_ip zm_version`